-This is a tank for holding live fish with systems to replenish water, and monitor and maintain water quality standards appropriate to the fish species and life stage.
-We will develop best practice specifications of a design for a Vivier tank.
+This is a tank for holding live fish with systems to replenish water and monitor and maintain water quality standards appropriate to the fish species and life stage.
+Best practice specifications of a design for a Vivier tank are being developed.